Kong/kongponents/docs/guide/accessibility.md

 # Accessibility

-Most components follow high accessibility standards out of the box.
-In same cases, you do need to provide additional attributes depending on your use-case.
+Kongponents are designed with accessibility in mind, offering most components that adhere to high accessibility standards by out of the box.

+For certain use cases, you may need to provide additional attributes or structures to ensure optimal accessibility.

 ## KAlert